echo0409/echo0409.github.io/index.md

 ---

 ## About Me
-Hello, my name is **Wei Yake (卫雅珂)**.
+Hello, my name is **Yake Wei (卫雅珂)**.
 I am a senior student of University of Electronic Science and Technology of China, majoring in Computer Science and Technology.
 In the next year (2021), I will continue my study in Gaoling School of Artificial Intelligence, Renmin University of China as a Phd student.
 You can contact me through: **weiyake[at]std.uestc.edu.cn**.